 Technical log data on the website and telecommunications connections

-The processing of personal data in this context is necessary in order for the Ministry of Justice to comply with its legal obligations under the General Data Protection Regulation.
+Processing personal data related to the provision of the online service and ensuring information security is necessary for the Ministry of Justice to comply with the legal obligation to which it as a controller is subject under the General Data Protection Regulation.

 More information on the processing of personal data by the Ministry of Justice